Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Category: Reclining sofa

-• Upholstery: Fabric or leather (many options)
+• Upholstery: Fabric or leather, with many options

 • Weight capacity: 350 lbs per seat